yuvaraj55555/Yuvarajis-5600-lab-01/README.md

 ## Guidance and Testing

 1. The steps above should walk you through creating the layout to match the mockup.
 You can review the video walkthrough for further guidance.

-## Bonus Points

-1. Refactor the card to use flexbox instead of floats.
-Because the cards are using precentage widths, there is a small gap between the cards on the right.
-Can you figure out how to remove the gap using flexbox?
-Additionaly the cards have varying heights.
-Can you figure out how to make the cards all the same height?

 ## Submission